akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Anastasios Kyrillidis, [*``IHT dies hard: Provable accelerated Iterative Hard Thresholding"*](/pubs/Conferences/AccIHT.pdf), Twenty-first International Conference on Artificial Intelligence and Statistics (AISTATS-18), 2018.

+  <button id="b_abs_c25"> Abstract </button>
+  <button id="b_bib_c25"> Bibtex </button>
+  <p id="abs_c25"> <i> We study --both in theory and practice-- the use of momentum motions
+    in classic iterative hard thresholding (IHT) methods.
+By simply modifying plain IHT, we investigate its convergence behavior on convex optimization criteria with non-convex constraints, under standard assumptions.
+In diverse scenaria, we observe that acceleration in IHT leads to significant improvements, compared to state of the art projected gradient descent and Frank-Wolfe variants.
+As a byproduct of our inspection, we study the impact of selecting the momentum parameter: similar to convex settings, two modes of behavior are observed --"rippling" and linear-- depending on the level of momentum.
+  </i> </p>

+  <pre id="bib_c25"><samp>
+  		@article{khanna2018IHT,
+  				title={IHT dies hard: Provable accelerated Iterative Hard Thresholding},
+				author={Rajiv Khanna and Anastasios Kyrillidis},
+				journal={Twenty-first International Conference on Artificial Intelligence and Statistics (AISTATS-18)}, year={2018}
+				}
+  </samp></pre>

 + Rajiv Khanna and Anastasios Kyrillidis, [*``IHT dies hard: Provable accelerated Iterative Hard Thresholding"*](/pubs/Conferences/AccIHT.pdf), Twenty-first International Conference on Artificial Intelligence and Statistics (AISTATS-18), 2018.

   <button id="b_abs_c25"> Abstract </button>